 Club newsletters – We will circulate newsletters to you on a regular basis from now on.
 The first one is attached to this message.
 We ask that you circulate them to all your players with a short covering note endorsing the contents with your own comments and observations.

 Indoor training sessions – Are designed for both you and the players.
-If there are any coaching issues or needs that you have please attend any or all the sessions to share them with Chris Hennessey our coaching director.
-He is always willing to talk to you as well.
-He will run the sessions to not only demonstrate drills to the players but with intention of instructing and helping you as well.
+If there are any coaching issues or needs that you have please attend any or all the sessions to share them with Gary Walker or Loz Dorman from All Pro.
+They are always willing to talk to you as well.
+The All Pro staff will run the sessions to not only demonstrate drills to the players but with intention of instructing and helping you as well.

 Registration – Players can’t participate in any club programs until they are covered by the soccermaine insurance scheme.
 To do that they must register.
 The link is on the website.
 Our registrar is Chuck Calkins, email@example.com, and he can update you on which of your players have not registered as yet.